elektito/bttools/README.md

 # Overview

 bttools is a set of Python tools for experimenting with the BitTorrent protocol.
-It current consists of two tools: utptrace and btparser.
+It currently consists of three tools: utptrace, tcptrace and btparser.

 ## utptrace